-In 1894, Arthur C. Lawrence established his A. C. Lawrence Leather Company that employed thousands of workers and secured the city’s place in history as the largest manufacturer of calf and sheepskins in the world.
+In 1894, Arthur C. Lawrence established his A. C. Lawrence Leather Company, employed thousands of workers, and secured the city’s place in history as the largest manufacturer of calf and sheepskins in the world.
 By the turn of the century, these many manufacturers were bringing numerous workers into the city of Peabody, many of whom were immigrants from 21 different countries.

 Unfortunately, the next year, Peabody suffered a terrible blow when a devastating fire occurred at St. Johns Catholic School on Chestnut Street.
-On the morning of October 28, 1915, a fire started in the basement of the school and the teachers quickly began to usher the 600 children out of the building.
-However, there no fire escapes on the outside of the building, and as the fire rapidly swept through the three-story brick and wooden school, there was not enough time to get everyone out.
+On the morning of October 28, 1915, a fire started in the school’s basement, and the teachers quickly began to usher the 600 children out of the building.
+However, there were no fire escapes outside the building, and as the fire rapidly swept through the three-story brick and wooden school, there was not enough time to get everyone out.
 With the blaze fully engulfing the building in less than five minutes, twenty-one girls between the ages of 7 and 17 were burned or crushed to death while attempting to escape.
 The cause of the fire is believed to have been arson.
-As a result of this fire, Peabody became the first city to pass a law that said all entrances or exits in public buildings be push-open, rather than by a handle or a knob.
+As a result of this fire, Peabody became the first city to pass a law that said all entrances or exits in public buildings be push-open rather than by a handle or a knob.

-Though only one leather tannery remains in Peadbody today, the city remains known locally as the Leather City or Tanner City.
+Though only one leather tannery remains in Peabody today, the city remains known locally as the Leather City or Tanner City.
 The mascot of Peabody Veterans Memorial High School is named the Tanners.

 The loss of the tanneries was a huge blow to Peabody’s economy, but the city has made up for the erosion of its industrial base, at least in part, through other forms of economic development.

-Today, Peabody is known for its diversity, natural beauty, historical and cultural amenities.
+Today, Peabody is known for its diversity, natural beauty, and historical and cultural amenities.
 It is called home to about 53,000 people.
-It is located just two miles northwest of the city center of Salem, and about five miles south Danvers.
+It is located just two miles northwest of the city center of Salem and about five miles south of Danvers.